StevenGurr/SGTableViewHelper/README.md

 ## SGTableViewHelper
 A framework to make building `UITableView`s easier, removing the need for all the boilerplate code.
 Just define the smallest required amount of information in `enum` `case`s and point the tableview at it, and the rest just works!
+No more worrying about getting the number of rows wrong, no more array out of bounds issues, etc!

 ## How to use
 # UITableView Cell Definitions